Physics-50/Module-3/docs/weak3.md

 This week you will continue your investigation of the wavelength of your laser.
 We would like you to follow an identical procedure to last week.
 However, instead of using the 500 lines/mm gratings you should now collect data with the 1000 lines/mm gratings.
 Take a moment to reflect on expectations before diving into the experiment.
-How will the diffraction pattern change when the 1000 lines/mm grating is used?
+How will the diffraction pattern change when the grating period is 1000 lines/mm?

-#### Miniquestion 1: Comparing diffraction patterns from differently spaced gratings
+#### Miniquestion 1: Comparing diffraction patterns from gratings with different periods
 *[Click here to open in a new tab](https://docs.google.com/forms/d/e/1FAIpQLScOvf4fEdEk5cotRGrTle0iitt7onz0DmTOdhuNL47lh2ifqA/viewform?){:target="_blank"}*

 <iframe src="https://docs.google.com/forms/d/e/1FAIpQLScOvf4fEdEk5cotRGrTle0iitt7onz0DmTOdhuNL47lh2ifqA/viewform?embedded=true" width="640" height="300" frameborder="0" marginheight="0" marginwidth="0">Loading…